mooncell07/gb.c/README.md

 - Use `release` to generate a release build with optimizations.
 - Use `debug` to generate a debug build.
-- Use `test` to generate a shared lib, used for loading in a python script to run JSON Tests.
+- Use `test` to generate a shared object, used for loading in a python script to run JSON Tests.

 ## Autogen Instructions